 Read GeneWatch UK's report on the plan to build a DNA database in the NHS by stealth and share whole DNA sequences (genomes) with companies like Google.

-As a first step, NHS England medical records are to be shared with private companies without people's knowledge or consent.
-The police will also have access to this database: read the article in the Guardian.
-The Mail reports that doctors are being bullied to hand over people's medical records to the database.
-Medconfidential has published information about how to opt out, from sharing your medical records using a letter you can send to your GP.
+Until the legal situation is resolved, Medconfidential has published information about how to opt out, from sharing your medical records using a letter you can send to your GP.
 You can also fax your GP in order to opt out.

 - Genes and Marketing